wur-bioinformatics/introduction-to-bioinformatics/week5.md

 Examples of long-distance regulatory elements and their distances to the target gene identified in the human genome.
 Credits: {cite}`regulatory_elements_2010`
 :::
 %#% Figure regulatory_elements contains imagery that is specified as for personal use only.
+Replace this figure.
 As discussed above, the telomere-to-telomere assembly of the human genome added the 5% hitherto missing genome sequence.
 While the previous human genome assembly was already considered gold standard and very complete, the